NeuromatchAcademy/precourse/prereqs/ClimateScience.md

 ## Programming

 We expect students to be familiar with the following topics in Python: variables, lists, dictionaries, the numpy, matplotlib, cartopy, datetime, pandas and data formats.
-Students who are not familiar with some of the topics mentioned before, are required to take the **Python pre-course**, which offers asynchronous support for a selection of tutorials [from Project Pythia](https://foundations.projectpythia.org/landing-page.html):
+Students who are not familiar with some of the topics mentioned before, are required to take the **Python pre-course**, which offers asynchronous support for a selection of tutorials from Project Pythia.

+What is Project Pythia?
+Check out the fantastic [~5min video](https://bit.ly/42P799Y) that Julia Kent prepared for you as an intro to this fabulous material.

+Now, let's sumarize what are the lessons you need to review:

-- Preamble and Foundational Skills: Overview, Why Python, Quickstart: Zero to Python (under the heading “Getting Started with Python”), JupyterLab (under the heading “Getting Started with Jupyter”), What is Github (under the heading “Getting Started with GitHub”) (~3.5 hours)
+- [Preamble and Foundational Skills](https://bit.ly/4429kYQ): Overview, Why Python, Quickstart: Zero to Python (under the heading “Getting Started with Python”), JupyterLab (under the heading “Getting Started with Jupyter”), What is Github (under the heading “Getting Started with GitHub”) (~3.5 hours)

 - Core Scientific Python Packages: NumPy, Matplotlib, Cartopy, Datetime, Pandas, Data formats (~6 hours).
 Xarray will be a part of the course Computational Tools for Climate Science, so you do not need to learn it beforehand.

-- Here [is a breakdown of times per lesson](https://docs.google.com/spreadsheets/d/e/2PACX-1vRzeCfv_gIISMIp3ef6e_cB4ZcI1mGkI5H6ZHZO5moFTrnGCMQHyfVCVikb09PmDs4GNBTSgNDWsPwQ/pubhtml?gid=0&single=true).
+- Here [is a breakdown of times per lesson](https://bit.ly/3CHhjid).
 The topics highlighted in blue are the only mandatory lessons that we expected you have covered in preparation for the course Computational Tools for Climate Science.